Thomas-DeOliveira/collabmd/README.md

 - `--auth password` protects `/api/*` and `/ws/*` with a host password and signed session cookie
 - If `cloudflared` is installed, CollabMD may expose the app through a Cloudflare Quick Tunnel unless you pass `--no-tunnel`
 - `oidc` is reserved for a future implementation and is not usable yet

+## Current limitations

+- Single-instance deployment only: collaboration room state is kept in-process and is not shared across replicas
+- `oidc` auth is reserved for a future implementation and is not usable yet
+- Source-anchored comments currently support markdown, Mermaid, and PlantUML text files, but not `.excalidraw`
+- Windows use is supported via WSL2 rather than native Windows execution

 ## How it works